ATHUL-K-A/NavObs/README.md

 - Firebase project with enabled Auth/Firestore
 - Google Maps API key

-Installation
+## Setup
-  Add google map key to it to - android:value of android\app\src\main\AndroidManifest.xml and "current_key" present in android\app\google-services.json
+- Add google map key to it to - android:value of android\app\src\main\AndroidManifest.xml and "current_key" present in android\app\google-services.json
-  Run $flutter pub get in a system with flutter
+- Run $flutter pub get in a system with flutter